University of Puget Sound: History

-With the advent of President Susan Resneck Pierce (1992–2003), the law school was promptly sold to Seattle University, in a move that was calculated to focus the university's resources on its undergraduate campus.
-During her tenure, the university completed almost $100 million of new construction and renovation.
+With the advent of President Susan Resneck Pierce (1992–2003), the law school was promptly sold to Seattle University, in a move that was calculated to focus the institution's resources on its undergraduate campus.
+During her tenure, the institution completed almost $100 million of new construction and renovation.
 Collins Memorial Library and four academic buildings were renovated, and Wyatt Hall was constructed to house the growing class and office space needs of the Humanities Department.
 Trimble Residence Hall was constructed, bringing on-campus student residency to 65%.
 SAT scores rose from 1067 to 1253 and the endowment more than tripled.

-Puget Sound's president from 2003 to early 2016 was Ronald R. Thomas, affectionately called "Ron Thom" by many students, a scholar of Victorian literature, and the former vice-President of Trinity College.
+Puget Sound's president from 2003 to early 2016 was Ronald R. Thomas—affectionately called "Ron Thom" by many students—a scholar of Victorian literature, and the former vice-president of Trinity College.

-In February 2016, the university announced the selection of Dr. Isiaah Crawford to be its next president, upon Thomas' retirement.
+In February 2016, the institution announced the selection of Isiaah Crawford to be its next president, upon Thomas's retirement.
 President Crawford assumed office on July 1, 2016.

-Thompson Hall, home of the sciences at the university, underwent a major renovation, including the construction of a new wing (Harned Hall, completed 2006) on the building's western side against Union Avenue and extensive renovations to the current wings and courtyard to allow for upgraded labs and facilities.
+Thompson Hall, home of the sciences at the institution, underwent a major renovation, including the construction of a new wing (Harned Hall, completed 2006) on the building's western side against Union Avenue and extensive renovations to the current wings and courtyard to allow for upgraded labs and facilities.
 The entire project was completed in mid 2008.
 The entire complex is now known locally as "The Science Center at Puget Sound."
 The now completely enclosed courtyard contains a striking Plexiglas structure where a coffee shop, Oppenheimer Cafe, is located.

-In fall 2013 Puget Sound opened Thomas Hall, a residence hall for upper-division students featuring 11 "houses" organized around five academic-residential programs: the Humanities Program, environmental outdoor leadership, international experiential learning, entrepreneurship, and the Honors Program.
+In fall 2013, Puget Sound opened Thomas Hall, a residence hall for upper-division students featuring 11 "houses" organized around five academic-residential programs: the Humanities Program, environmental outdoor leadership, international experiential learning, entrepreneurship, and the Honors Program.
 The hall is home for 135 students, and includes a seminar room, four studies, and an event/meeting space for approximately 150 people, accommodating special events, guest lectures, performances and more.

+In April 2024, students joined other campuses in protesting and establishing encampments against the Gaza war and alleged genocide in Palestine.
+They called for divestment by the university from companies supporting the war.
+A talk given by US Representative Derek Kilmer was disrupted leading to 2 students being charged, 1 hospitalisation and a lockdown of the university.
+The protestors alleged that the investigation leading to charges was racist.

 Presidents

 Campus

 The campus is located in North Tacoma, Washington in a primarily residential setting a few minutes' walk from the Proctor and the Sixth Avenue district.

-The campus is made up of mainly brick buildings in the Tudor- Gothic architectural style.
+The campus is made up of mainly brick buildings in the Tudor-Gothic architectural style.
 Buildings are mostly arranged into quads.
 The three main quads are the North Quad and South Quad, which contain residence halls, and Karlen Quad, which contains Jones Hall, Collins Memorial Library and the Music Building.
 The library was designed by Tacoma architect Silas E. Nelsen in 1954.
 It was later renovated.

-President Thomas recently wrote a piece explaining his opinion that new buildings should maintain the gothic style that the university is known for.